Maths

 For further detail, please view related curriculum policies below.

-Curriculum map, schemes of Learning & progression
+Schemes of Learning & progression

-We use & adapt the White Rose Maths mixed-age schemes of learning (with recap built in) which can be viewed by following the link below.
-Lesson-by-lesson overviews with progression can also be found at this link.
-Also below is a separate progression document which we refer to.
-The White Rose Maths resources provide additional support and guidance for teaching mathematics, highlighting concepts to recap after extended periods of home-learning.
-We use White Rose Maths resources as a core curriculum across all classes but it is expected that teachers will add to this if necessary and constantly use their own judgement and assessment to adjust planning according to the needs of their class.
+White Rose Maths provide high-quality resources, support and guidance for teaching mathematics.
+We use White Rose Maths as a core curriculum across all classes but it is expected that teachers will amend or supplement this as necessary and constantly use their own judgement and assessment to adjust planning according to the needs of their class.
 Our adaptations are built into our Mathematics Curriculum Map which can be viewed below.
-Teachers may decide to spend longer on certain topics to secure understanding particularly on content that children may have missed during home learning.
+Teachers may decide to spend longer on certain topics to secure understanding.
 Occasionally, teachers may also choose to re-order steps within units or the units themselves to suit the needs of the current cohort.
-The lesson-by-lesson overviews are a useful tool but we encourage teachers to use their professional judgement to adjust planning as they deem necessary.
+We encourage teachers to use their professional judgement to adjust planning as they deem necessary.